-Here is the code for a recursive countdown function:
+Here is the code for the recursive countdown function:

 '''

 def countDown(currNum):

-BASE CASE
+base case

 if currNum == 0:

 print("The end!")

-RECURSIVE CASE
+recursive case

 else:

 print("Counting down from", currNum, "...")

 countDown(currNum - 1) # <----RECURSIVE CALL

 '''

-Here is a sample run, using the full code (including a simple main() to get the number and make the initial call to the recursive function):
+Take a look at this code and see if you can figure out exactly how it works.
+Once you have, here is a sample run, using the full code (including a simple main() to get the number and make the initial call to the recursive function):

 '''

-Please enter a number to count down from: 7
+Please enter a number to count down from: 4

-Counting down from 7 ...

-Counting down from 6 ...

-Counting down from 5 ...

 Counting down from 4 ...

 Counting down from 3 ...

 Counting down from 2 ...

 Counting down from 1 ...

 The end!

 '''

 The base case, when the function ends, is when the number reaches zero.
-When it stops running, this function doesn't return anything, it simply doesn't call itself (the recursive function) again.
+The function doesn't print anything out or return anything, it simply doesn't call itself (the recursive function) again.